youvalpolacsek/RentShare/README.md

 is an app for me and my roomates to keep track of bills and debts to one another.

 # Built With:
 - React
-Node.JS
+- Node.JS
-Express
+- Express
-mongoDB
+- mongoDB

 # Features:
-add a transaction
+- Add a transaction
-delete a transaction
+- Delete a transaction
-reset all payments
+- Reset all payments
-tells you how much is owed and to who
+- Tells you how much is owed and to who